power of attorney template florida power of attorney template florida

 4. Legal Requirements: Ensure the document is signed by the principal in the presence of two witnesses and notarized to satisfy Florida Statute § 709.2105 requirements.

-5. Include Special Instructions: Add any necessary special instructions or conditions, such as expiration dates and healthcare preferences, allowing for customized decision-making authority.
+5. Include Special Instructions: Add special instructions or conditions, such as expiration dates and healthcare preferences, allowing for customized decision-making authority.

 6. Review and Revise: Check the document for accuracy and completeness, making necessary revisions to align with the principal’s intentions.